hanami/guides/content/v2.1/introduction/building-a-web-app.md

   You might need to adjust these connection strings based on your local postgres configuration.
 </p>

-To confirm that the `database_url` setting is working as expected, you can run `bundle exec hanami console` to start a console, then call the `database_url` method on your application's settings object.
+To confirm that the `database_url` setting is working as expected, you can run `bundle exec hanami console` to start a console, then call the `database_url` method on your app's settings object.

 ```shell
 $ bundle exec hanami console